deNBI/cloud-user-docs/wiki/portal/vault_user.md

 Tübingen:
 https://cloud.denbi.de/ui/vault/secrets/tuebingen/show/
 ```
+To get your Elixir ID, please visist the [Profile page](https://cloud.denbi.de/portal/webapp/#/userinfo) of the portal.
+There you will find your Elixir ID.

 ![user2_version_2](../cloud_admin/images/vault/user2_version2.png)
 Click on the eye-icon to read the secret value or click on the copy button next to it to copy the secret value directly.